marcocesarato/PHP-AIO-Security/README.md

 Security::cleanGlobals();
 ```

-(THIS COULD COMPROMISE DATA IF YOU SEND HTML WITH INLINE JAVASCRIPT)
+__PS: __THIS COULD COMPROMISE DATA IF YOU SEND HTML WITH INLINE JAVASCRIPT

+_send with htmlentities could be a solution if you want inline js and clean globals_